samarpreetxd/songdownloader/README.md

 It combines multiple techniques to automatically reject low-quality upscales, incorrect tracks, and music videos with dialogue.

+> **Due to the recent changes in the spotify api, you now need a spotify premium account to use the program.**

 ## Design Goals

 * Prioritize metadata correctness over download speed